 The Facts about Selenium are many and varied.
 It is such a surprising nutrient and the health benefits of selenium are so many that it's hard to know where to start.
 There just simply is no one function of Selenium.
 But the main facts about Selenium are that, much like Vitamin D, it is essential for good health- yet is is almost completely overlooked by western medicine.
 Even most health advocates forget to mention the benefits of selenium.

-Since selenium can only be obtained from plants, the problems of selenium deficiency are extremely well-known in areas with low selenium soil levels, such as New Zealand and certain areas of China.
+The problems of selenium deficiency are extremely well-known in areas with low selenium soil levels, such as New Zealand and certain areas of China.
 But doctors in the rest of the world seem to believe that everyone else gets plenty of selenium no matter what they eat.
 Somehow, they believe that even those who eat nothing but processed foods are magically given adequate levels of selenium in their diet.

 Even though researchers show that many people are chronically low in selenium, and testing for selenium is as easy as a blood sample- doctors virtually never suspect selenium deficiency nor do a selenium blood test nor recommend selenium supplementation.